kuna-yash/yash-analytics/README.md

 # yash-analytics
-this repository contains data analytics projects
+this repository contains data analytics projects in trainity